Franklin–Gordon Wild Rivers National Park: History

 The Gordon and Franklin Rivers were the subject of one of Australia's largest conservation efforts.
-The Franklin Dam was part of a proposed hydro-electric power scheme that had been in the plans of The Hydro for some time.
-The enthusiastic endorsement by Robin Gray's Liberal Government would have seen the river flooded.
+The Franklin Dam was part of a proposed hydro-electric power scheme that had been in the plans of Hydro Tasmania for some time.
+The enthusiastic endorsement by Robin Gray's Liberal government would have seen the river flooded.
 It became a national issue for the Tasmanian Wilderness Society, led by its director at the time, Bob Brown.

 Despite being given heritage status, the catchments and rivers remain at risk.

 Access points

-The Lyell Highway winds for 56 kilometres through the heart of the Franklin-Gordon Wild Rivers National Park.
+The Lyell Highway winds for 56 kilometres through the heart of the Franklin–Gordon Wild Rivers National Park.